m4ttsch/omscs-notes-notes/information-security/software-security.md

 ## OpenSSL Heartbleed
 So far, when we have talked about buffer overflow, we have talked about writing data; specially, inputing data into some part of memory and overflowing the memory that was allocated to us.

-Overflows don’t just have to be associated with writing data.
+Overflows don't just have to be associated with writing data.
 For example, if a variable has 12 bytes, but we ask to read 100 bytes, the read will continue past the original 12 bytes and return data in subsequent memory locations.

 The [OpenSSL Heartbleed vulernability](https://en.wikipedia.org/wiki/Heartbleed) did just this.
 It read past an assumed boundary (due to insufficient bounds checking) and was exploited to steal some important information - like encryption keys - that resided in adjacent memory.

 ## Defense Against Buffer Overflows
-Naturally, we shouldn’t write code with buffer overflow vulnerabilities, but if such code is out there deployed on systems, we need to find ways to defend against attacks that exploit these vulnerabilities.
+Naturally, we shouldn't write code with buffer overflow vulnerabilities, but if such code is out there deployed on systems, we need to find ways to defend against attacks that exploit these vulnerabilities.

 For instance, choice of programming language is crucial.
 There are languages where buffer overflows are not possible.